aaronbalthaser/rendering-framework/README.md

 ## End

 This was only a weekend project for fun and learning.
 I wanted to play around with class inheritance and finding a way to render HTML in the DOM.
+Obviously with all the amazing Javascript Frameworks I would never use this but I learned a lot while building it, and had fun.
 This was the result.

 This system has many limitations and issues I found along the way.
 Maybe if I have time, God willing at some point I will express my experiences with what I've learned.